jaccomoc/jactl/docs/_posts/2023-04-14-advent-of-code-2022-day5.md

 The next section just iterates over the move commands in the input and moves the crates from the given source stack to the given destination stack.
+The `/move .../n or return` is how we skip lines that don't match that pattern.
+The `return` in this instance is returning from the closure passed to `each()` which will then move on to the next line.

 Note that when move multiple crates, the crates are moved one at a time starting with the topmost one, so we have to reverse the order of the crates when moving from one stack to the other.